As you hang holiday lights and light the candles, cast your gaze upon the universe's natural fireworks as well.

 A thin crescent moon in 2012 will provide for dark nights and early morning light to enhance this year's North Taurid meteor shower, according to EarthSky.org.

-Among the best places locally to see it is at one of the overlooks along Mulholland Drive, or near the Los Angeles River.
+Among the best places locally to see it are at some of the overlooks along Mulholland Drive or near the Los Angeles River.
 Some darker areas could also be Moorpark Park, Fryman Canyon Park or Weddington Park.

 Space.com reports the best time to see the Taurid meteors, or "Halloween fireballs," started Nov.
 5 and peaks early this week, as the moon diminishes in brightness each night.